bborumoore/Development-Portfolio/README.md

 # Development-Portfolio
+Edit 3/4/21: Welcome to my portfolio page!
+I've learned a lot these past few weeks, and I'll be updating this portfolio soon.
+I'll be implementing javascript to add functionality, and displaying a few new projects in the 'Work' section.
+On top of that, I'm planning and entire page overhaul using the Bootstrap, mobile-first CSS framework!
+I hope you'll enjoy the changes!

 A Portfolio of my personal web development projects This site features a couple of techniques that I recently learned to use.
 The entire site is coded using only HTML and CSS.